selim-ci/dsa-queue-simulator/README.md

 ## What it does

 manages 4 lanes (AL2, BL2, CL2, DL2) with queue data structure.
-AL2 is priority lane that gets served first when more than 10 cars waiting.
+AL2 is priority lane that gets served first when more than 10 cars waiting. shows animated visual interface with traffic lights and cars.

 ## Files

 - `queue_stuff.py` - has queue class and car/lane classes
 - `gen_cars.py` - generates random cars and writes to files
-- `visual_sim.py` - main simulator that reads cars and processes them
+- `visual_sim.py` - animated simulator with pygame showing traffic junction

-## How to run
+## Requirements

 need python 3 and pygame

-### install pygame
+install pygame:
 ```
 pip install pygame
 ```

+## How to run

-### running
+### running both programs

 Terminal 1:
 ```